Bioengineering & Informatics Resources

-In the Department of System Medicine and Bioengineering at Houston Methodist, a computing and storage environment has been established and continues to be upgraded.
+In Cores, Biostatistics and Bioinformatics at Houston Methodist, a computing and storage environment has been established and continues to be upgraded.
 Two computing clusters, a 242-core Linux-based and a 64-core Windows-based, are online for intense computations required in our biomedical research.

 - The Linux cluster — HP BL460c (8-core per node, with 8GB or 32GB memory) blade system and Thinkmat superBlade Module SBA 7142G (48-core or 64-core per node with 128GB or 512GB memory).